Suspended operations

 When an employee chooses to make up time missed during suspended operations, who determines when the employee will make up the missed work time?

-The employee can propose a plan for making up the missed work time, but the plan must be consistent with the needs of the unit, must meet employee safety standards, and be approved by the supervisor.
-If the proposed make up plan is not consistent with unit needs, the employee and supervisor should work together to identify a work make up plan that best meets unit and employee needs.
+The employee can propose a plan for making up the missed work time, but the plan must be consistent with the needs of the unit, must meet employee safety standards, and be approved by the manager.
+If the proposed make up plan is not consistent with unit needs, the employee and manager should work together to identify a work make up plan that best meets unit and employee needs.

 Are classified staff and overtime eligible professional staff who choose to make up time missed during suspended operations charged unpaid time off until the time is made up?